reimagined/resolve/docs/application-configuration.md

 Specifies the application's name.

-By default, this option's values is the same as the package's name defined in the application's package.json file.
+By default, the value is the same as the package name defined in the application's package.json file.

 ### port